yezune/FEP/README-EN.md

 ![Figure 3](./img/03.png)
 <p style="text-align: center;">FIGURE 3 </p>

 Symmetry breaking and bifurcations.
 This figure illustrates the relationship between particular (i.e., self) entropy and the exponential divergence of trajectories that underlies symmetry breaking in the (stochastic) Lorentz system (Agarwal and Wettlaufer, 2016; Lorenz, 1963).
 This example illustrates how entropy changes with bifurcations and their associated (random) attracting sets.
-Here, we integrated a Lorenz system (for 218 time steps of 1/64 units of time) with increasing values of the Rayleigh (control) parameter that, in deterministic systems, induces a pitchfork bifurcation (at  = 1) and a subsequent (subcritical) Hopf bifurcation (at  = 24.74).
-Because we added small (standard deviation of 1/128) random fluctuations to the flow, noise induced topological symmetry breaking emerges around  = 14 (typically, in a regime of chaotic transients).
+Here, we integrated a Lorenz system (for $2^{18}$ time steps of 1/64 units of time) with increasing values of the Rayleigh (control) parameter that, in deterministic systems, induces a pitchfork bifurcation (at $\rho$ = 1) and a subsequent (subcritical) Hopf bifurcation (at $\rho$ = 24.74).
+Because we added small (standard deviation of 1/128) random fluctuations to the flow, noise induced topological symmetry breaking emerges around $\rho$ = 14 (typically, in a regime of chaotic transients).
 The exponential divergence of trajectories was measured with the maximal Lyapunov exponent (averaged over the orbits).
 The resulting changes in the Lyapunov exponent (right panel) cause the attracting set to become space-filling (see insets beneath), with associated changes in self-entropy and mutual information (left panel).
 Here, we exploited the fact that the flow of the Lorenz system has one missing link (from the third to the first state).
 This means we can associate the first state with an active state, the second with a sensory state and the last with an external or hidden state (note there are no internal states here and the particular states reduce to blanket states).
 The remarkable result in this simulation is that the highest degree of self-organisation – as reflected in the entropy of the (active and sensory) blanket states shows a profound dip just before the onset of stochastic chaos – in a regime associated with critical slowing in deterministic systems.
 The insets illustrate the bifurcations and attracting sets, in terms of illustrative trajectories (right) and associated ensemble densities (left), arbitrarily rescaled to the minimum and maximum values of the trajectory.
 Cardinal bifurcations are illustrated with vertical lines, while the horizontal line indicates when the principal Lyapunov exponent first crosses zero at the onset of (stochastic) chaos.
 The mutual information measures (between the first and remaining states) were evaluated using a discretisation of state-space into 32 bins in each of the three dimensions.
 This example is offered as a numerical study to illustrate that a simple definition of self-organisation – in terms of the entropy of blanket (i.e., particular) states – has some construct validity in relation to self-organised criticality in stochastic chaos: a validation that may or may not generalise.
 Note that the dynamics illustrated here are not deterministic because each state is equipped with random fluctuations.
 We will see later that this means each state of the Lorenz attractor is modelled as a mixture of blanket states at lower scale – that inherit fast fluctuations from their internal states.

 #### Self-organisation and information length

 So far, we have considered self-organisation in terms of particular entropy, where a low entropy appears to go hand-in-hand with the phenomenology of symmetry breaking and self-organised criticality.
 This begs the question: how can one quantify itinerancy of this sort?
 One approach borrows the notion of information length; namely, the number of discernible probabilistic configurations a system passes through en route to nonequilibrium steady-state.
 In other words, one can associate itinerant symmetry breaking (of the sort seen in biological systems) with long information lengths from a particular state to nonequilibrium steady-state.
 The use of information length eludes difficult questions about the meaning of high versus low self-entropy, which is only defined to within an additive constant (Jones, 1979).
 Conversely, the information length is a metric that can be applied to any density dynamics to score the wandering, itinerant dynamics we are trying to quantify.

 To build an intuition about information length, Figure 4 shows three examples that illustrate the role of flows and random fluctuations in generating itinerant but structured dynamics.
 In this illustration, we use the Lorentz system of Figure 3 to show the different ways in which an initial density – given a particular state – converges to the nonequilibrium steady-state density.
 The upper panel shows the familiar self-organisation induced by the Lorentz attractor, using low amplitude random fluctuations.
 In this regime, the system has undergone a Hopf bifurcation, guaranteed by using a Rayleigh parameter of 28.
-The evolution of the initial density was evaluated in terms of: (i) itsKLdivergencefromtheNESSdensity D() –and(ii)thedifferenceininformationlengthbetweenthedensity over time and the final (steady-state) density ( ) .
+The evolution of the initial density was evaluated in terms of: (i) its KL divergence from the NESSdensity $D(\tau)$ –and(ii)the difference in information length between the density over time and the final (steady-state) density $\Delta(\tau)$.

 $$
 \begin{equation} \tag{2.9}
 \begin{aligned}
+D(\tau) &= D[p(x,\tau|\pi_0) \parallel p(x,\infty|\pi_0)] \\
+\delta(\tau)^2 &\leq \frac{1}{2}D(\tau) \\
 \\
+\Delta\ell(\tau) &= \ell(\tau) - \ell(\infty) \\
+\frac{1}{2}d\ell(\tau)^2 &= D[p(x,\tau+d\tau|\pi_0) \parallel p(x,\tau|\pi_0)] \\
+\\
+D(\tau) &= 0 \Leftrightarrow \Delta\ell(\tau) = 0 \Leftrightarrow \delta(\tau)=0 \Leftrightarrow d\ell(\tau)  = 0 \\
 \end{aligned}
 \end{equation}
 $$

-The inequality above is known as Pinsker's inequality, where, () is called total variation distance (Rényi, 2007) and is upper bounded by D( ) , which we will refer to as divergence length.
-Recall from (1.18) that the characterisations of statistical distances D() and  () are related but differ in their use of KL divergences.
+The inequality above is known as Pinsker's inequality, where, $\delta(\tau)$ is called total variation distance (Rényi, 2007) and is upper bounded by $D(\tau)$ , which we will refer to as divergence length.
+Recall from (1.18) that the  characterisations of statistical distances $D(\tau)$ and $\Delta(\tau)$ are related but differ in their use of KL divergences.
 The path length is an accumulation of divergences over small increments over time – to ensure the information length is a (Riemannian) measure of distance.
 Conversely, the divergence length between initial and final densities is not.
 The final expression in (2.9) says that after a sufficient period of time the density ‘forgets’ about the particular state it started from; rendering increments in divergence and information length zero.
 Conversely, particles that ‘remember’ their initial state have a long information length with itinerant density dynamics.

 A long information length means, effectively, the initial density is a long way away from the final density and therefore convergence takes longer (indicated by the small blue arrows in Figure 4).
 In this example, it takes about eight seconds before convergence to steady state.
 This can be contrasted with the lower panels that illustrate examples of fast convergence; meaning that the initial densities have a short information length.